dofdev/backdev/README.md

 ~~test real gas prices / where to deploy this contract?~~ ~~cap credits on new project~~
-~~drop credit if single perm dev is a soft-lock~~ consensus systems... made progress but don't have the right functionality for returning a consensus status front-end! (run on fleek) -> rustlang using wasm-pack? share/refine/harden look into fallback functions
+~~drop credit if single perm dev is a soft-lock~~ ~~deploy and connect our contract to the unity nethereum front end using ganache~~ ~~consensus systems... made progress but don't have the right functionality for returning a consensus status~~ propogate the new consensus system front-end! share/refine/harden look into fallback functions